Jock Garden: Return to Labor

-Having rejected the likelihood of the CPA's mainstream political success following the party's 1925 defeats, Garden re-embraced the Labor Party and became a supporter of Lang.
+In September 1926, Garden announced his resignation from the Communist Party and his intention to seek readmission to the ALP; he was not formally re-admitted to the ALP until January 1929.
+He remained active in the labour movement and was involved in the creation of the Australian Council of Trade Unions (ACTU) in 1927, being narrowly defeated by Charlie Crofts in the election to become its inaugural secretary.
+He also remained involved with Communist front organisations such as the Red International of Labor Unions and Pan-Pacific Trade Union Secretariat (PPTUS), and in 1927 was controversially denied a passport to attend a PPTUS conference in China by the Bruce–Page government.

+Despite their earlier conflict, Garden soon reconciled himself to Lang's leadership and by the late 1920s had emerged as one of Lang's key allies.
 While retaining his power base in the Trades Hall, he was elected an Alderman of the Sydney City Council, and a member of the executive of the Australian Council of Trade Unions.
 He also ran the Labor Council's radio station, 2KY.
 In 1931, when the Labor Party split over the Scullin government's response to the Great Depression, Garden became a leading supporter of Lang's faction, which rejected Scullin's policies and favoured repudiating Australia's debt to British bondholders.

 Garden stood for the House of Representatives at the 1931 election as a Lang Labor candidate in the Division of Cook in inner Sydney.
 He was unsuccessful, but at the 1934 election he was elected – the first of a number of ex-Communists to become Labor parliamentarians.
 However, when the Labor Party was re-united under John Curtin's leadership in 1936, Garden was dropped as a candidate as part of the peace settlement, and at the 1937 elections he retired from Parliament.

 When Labor came to office federally in 1941, Garden was employed by Eddie Ward, a former Lang Labor man who was Minister for External Territories from 1943 to 1949.
 In this capacity he travelled to Papua New Guinea, then an Australian possession, and was involved in the corrupt sale of timber leases to various business friends.
 In 1946 a Royal Commission found that Garden had engaged in corrupt conduct, and he was subsequently convicted of fraud and sentenced to three years imprisonment.

-In 1949 M.H.
-Ellis intent upon showing the connections between the Communist movement and the ALP of the later 1940s, and ignoring Garden's 1920s leaving the party, wrote a book The Garden Path: The Story of the saturation of the Australian Labour Movement by Communism.
+In 1949 Malcolm Henry Ellis intent upon showing the connections between the Communist movement and the ALP of the later 1940s, and ignoring Garden's 1920s leaving the party, wrote a book The Garden Path: The Story of the saturation of the Australian Labour Movement by Communism.